Ada-Developers-Academy/daily-curriculum/topic_resources/checkboxes-and-radio-buttons.md

 </form>
 ```

-Radio buttons are strutured and work just like checkboxes with one key difference.
+Radio buttons are structured and work just like checkboxes with one key difference.
 You can only activate _one_ radio button in a given group, whereas you can activate _many_ checkboxes.
 We define the group with the `name` attribute in the `<input>` element.
 So for the code above, we have to pick _one favorite topping_ and only from the list provided.
 That's a hard one.

 __Question: If I really wanted to know a person's favorite pizza topping, what would be the best type of `<input>` to use?
 What are the limitations or concerns of that type of input versus a group of checkboxes or radio buttons?__